hunterino/traccar_flutter/README.md

 These permissions are required for the app to access location services in both foreground and background modes.

+#### **Web**
+No special configuration needed!
+The browser will automatically prompt the user for location permission when `startService()` is called.

+**Requirements:**
+- HTTPS required (except localhost during development)
+- Modern browser with Geolocation API support

+**Note:** Web platform cannot track location in background (when browser tab is closed).
+For 24/7 tracking, use native Android/iOS apps.
+See the [Web Implementation Guide](docs/web-implementation.md) for details.

 ---

 ### Additional Notes:
 - **Android**: Ensure you dynamically request location permissions at runtime for Android API level 23 or higher.
 - **iOS**: Location permissions must be granted by the user.
 When using background location updates, ensure compliance with Apple's App Store guidelines.
+- **Web**: Browser prompts automatically for location permission.
+HTTPS required for production.
+See [Web Implementation Guide](docs/web-implementation.md) for CORS configuration.

 ---